-A concerned councillor has warned that drivers are being caught in a “penalty trap” at the Warburton Toll Bridge after it emerged that around 138,000 penalty toll notices have been issued since the new system came into operation.
+A concerned councillor has warned that drivers are being caught in a “penalty trap” at the Warburton Toll Bridge after a surge in penalty notices being issued since the new system came into operation.

 One commuter, Lewis, received 18 penalty notices totalling over £500 after using the bridge regularly for work.